 Base Notes: Benzoin, Frankincense

-The topnotes are as clean, airy, fresh, sweet & citrusy as Amazing Grace or Gendarme -- but the base has pepper, incense, & dry wood notes (like a birch wood or driftwood).
+The topnotes are as clean, airy, fresh, sweet & citrusy as Amazing Grace or Gendarme -- but the base has pepper, incense, & dry woody-grassy notes (like a birch or driftwood -- or like vetiver).

-I can see where the earthy basenotes could possibly be off-putting for some -- enjoying the fresh lemony topnotes but not particularly liking the earthy basenotes that linger in the drydown.
+I can see where the outdoorsy basenotes could possibly be off-putting for some -- enjoying the fresh lemony topnotes but not particularly liking the earthiness that lingers in the drydown.
 At times, I feel that way myself and prefer a scent that stays clean & fresh throughout.

 HG forever.
 Fresh and powdery at the same time, perfect year-round, comforting but clean.
 This is the one bottle of perfume I have ever finished and repurchased more than once -- guess I should just splurge on the big bottle but the little ones last over a year.
 I have a vanity countertop full of half-used perfumes and when I can't decide, I go for this one and I'm never disappointed.
 I'll never be able to wear the same perfume every day without getting bored, but if I had to, it would be this one.